otan-cockroach/molt/README.md

     LegacyDB -- COPY FROM --> CRDB
 ```

-`molt datamove` is able to migrate data from your PG or MySQL tables to CockroachDB
+`molt fetch` is able to migrate data from your PG or MySQL tables to CockroachDB
 without taking your PG/MySQL tables offline.
 It takes `--source` and `--target`
 as arguments (see `molt verify` documentation above for examples).